GregWoodin/tiny_numbers/codebook.md

 	- yes: any one hand is moving
 	- no: both hands are not moving
 12.	**WhichHand**<br>
-	- L: left hand is gesturing
+	- L: left hand is moving
-	- R: right hand is gesturing
+	- R: right hand is moving
-	- both: both hands are gesturing
+	- both: both hands are moving
 13.	**HandConfig**<br>
 	- open: the fingers of the gesturing hand are not approaching each other
 	- closed: the fingers of the gesturing hand are approaching each other